-Chichester is a small university and this is means that you as a student will always be able to have one-toone appointments with your tutor and trust me when I say USE THEM!
++44 (0) 1243 812146 | international@chi.ac.uk | chi.ac.uk/international one appointments with your tutor and trust me when I say USE THEM!
 I wish I had started seeing my tutor before I reached my final year.
 They are there for a reason and will be able to help you with any issues regarding to your studies.